Maushundb/bmusings/content/blog/how-to-become-a-swe/index.md

 title: 'How to Become a Software Engineer (Really)'
 date: '2019-04-01T09:00'
 spoiler: 'A definitive guide to changing careers and landing a job as a software engineer.'
-keywords: 'software, engineer, how, to, guide, framework'
+keywords: 'software, engineer, developer, how to guide, step by step, framework'
 ---

 Softwaring engineers are both highly sought after and highly compensated.
 By 2026,